rob-blackbourn/bareasgi-sspi/README.md

 # bareASGI-sspi

-ASGI middleware for SSPI authentication on Windows.
+ASGI middleware for the bareASGI framework providing SSPI authentication on Windows.

-This is not specific to a particular ASGI framework or server.

 ## Installation